arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Load Balancer (ELB).md

 - **No security groups can be attached to NLBs.** They just forward the incoming traffic to the right target group as if those requests were directly coming from client.
 So, the **attached instances must allow TCP traffic on port 80 from anywhere**.
 - Within a target group, NLB can send traffic to
 	-   EC2 instances
+		- If you specify targets using an instance ID, traffic is routed to instances using the **primary private IP address**
 	-   IP addresses
 	    -   Used when you want to balance load for a physical server having a static IP.
 	-   Application Load Balancer (ALB)